MethodsAndPractices/vsteam/.docs/Set-VSTeamPermissionInheritance.md

 PS C:\> Get-VSTeamBuildDefinition | Set-VSTeamPermissionInheritance -ResourceType BuildDefinition -NewState $true -Force
 ```

-ThisThis command sets the permission inheritance to true for every build definition returned from Get-VSTeamBuildDefinition.
+This command sets the permission inheritance to true for every build definition returned from Get-VSTeamBuildDefinition.

 ## PARAMETERS